Pardubice Region: Geography

 With a total size of 4,519 km^{2}, Pardubice is the fifth smallest region in the Czech Republic.
 Králický Sněžník (1,424 m) is the highest point in the region.
 The lowest point (201 m) is situated on the water surface of the Elbe River near Kojice.

 The southern and southeastern parts of the region are home to the hilly areas of Upper Svratka Highlands and Iron Mountains.
 The central and western parts of the region are formed by the Polabí lowlands.
 In the northeast, the region reaches the Orlické Mountains and Hrubý Jeseník range.

 The European Watershed runs through the region, where it separates the basins of the North Sea and the Black Sea.
-The tripoint of the Danube (Black Sea), Elbe (North Sea) and Oder (Baltic Sea) watersheds is located at the peak of Králický Sněžník.
+The tripoint of the Danube (Black Sea), Elbe (North Sea) and Oder (Baltic Sea) watersheds is located at the peak of Klepáč in Králický Sněžník Mountains.
 The majority of the region belongs to the drainage basin of the Elbe, consisting of the rivers Chrudimka, Divoká Orlice, Doubrava, Loučná, Tichá Orlice and Třebovka.
 The rivers in the drainage basin of the Danube are the Morava, Moravská Sázava, Svitava and Třebůvka.
 The Seč Reservoir (220 ha) and the Pastviny Reservoir (92 ha) are among the larger water bodies in the region.

 The most prevalent soil types in the region are podzol and cambisol.
 Forests cover 29.6% of the region and are predominantly coniferous.
 Deciduous forests occur around Pardubice.